tamershahin/grails-redis-flexible-cache/README.md

                 log.debug('evicted :' + keys);
     })

-### Controllers/Services dynamic method ###
+### Controllers/Services dynamic methods ###

-At application startup/reaload each Grails controller and service gets injected the two methods provided from redisFlexibleCacheService withe the followeing names:
+At application startup/reaload each Grails controller and service gets injected the two methods provided from redisFlexibleCacheService with the following names:
-`cache` and `evictCache`.
+ * `cache`
+ * `evictCache`

 Here is an example of usage: